janbodnar/Python-Skolenie/strings.md

 # Strings

 A *string* in Python is a sequence of characters.
-It is a derived data type.
-Strings are immutable.
+Strings are immutable; this means that once defined,
-This means that once defined, they cannot be changed.
-Many Python methods, such as `replace`, `join`,
+they cannot be changed.
+Many Python methods, such as `replace`, `join`, or `split` modify strings.
-or `split` modify strings.
 However, they do not modify the original string.
-They create a copy of
+They create a copy of a string which they modify
-a string which they modify and return to the caller.
+and return to the caller.

 ## String literals